BioLJ/TransAC4C/Readme.md

 # The transAC4C
-The transAC4C is a deep learning model for prediction RNA sequences undergoing the N4-acetylcytidine (ac4C) modification
+The transAC4C is a deep learning architecture for prediction RNA sequences undergoing the N4-acetylcytidine (ac4C) modification

 ## What is the transAC4C?